semanticClimate/internship_sC/interns2026/shreya_daily_progress.md

 # shreya-daily-progress

+## 2026.06.20

+## Tasks completed

+* Discussed the progress of data extraction
+* Presented my work and updates to the group
+* Analysed the agrovoc IDs for the extracted images
+* Decided the workflow of image analysis for further days.
+* Understood the concept of extraction of texts and graphical representation of other group members.
+* Discussed the requirements of the monthly report to be submitted to the IAS in the group discussion.

 ## 2026.06.19

+## Tasks completed

 * Attended the meeting and reported the updates of the project
 * Explained the agenda of the project.
 * Tasked to collect more reports and continue the analysis
 * Created a file for 11 other annual reports and extracted the images.
 * Learnt about the AGROVOC mapping

 ## 2026.06.18

+## Tasks completed
 * Collected images from five more institutes
 * Created metadata for the same
 * Created a csv file for all the extracted images and verified it with Peter.